Military radar frequencies

 NATO Frequency Bands

-Frequency bands in the microwave range are designated by letters.
 It involves the use of the electromagnetic energy to provide improved understanding of the operational environment as well as to achieve specific effects on the modern battlefield.
 In general, data in any Wiki article: might not be accurate.
+VHF-High Band Bandplans The primary military-only bands in the VHF high band are 138.

 You Can Find Military Radars On Publicly-Available Satellite Data